Showing posts with label hiking. Show all posts

 2021 Sep 16, Paw Paw Patch Hike Joe Wheeler

-Our hike began at the Champion trail which begins at the West end of the Lodge parking lot.
+Our hike began at the Champion trail, which begins at the West end of the Lodge parking lot.
 (1 mile; Elevation: 566.76 ft./628.17 ft.)

-We saw many different wild mushrooms, wildlife flowers, and a couple not ripe pawpaws.
+We saw many different wild mushrooms, wildlife flowers, and a couple of ripe pawpaws.
 The little redheaded boy found a rubber snake in a tree.
 Sam said he had put several along the trail on a previous hike for school children to find.

-Sam identified several mushrooms and plants on the hike
+Sam identified several mushrooms and plants on the hike.

 Seeds from the Paw Paw Patch

 One of the tastiest late-season rewards for hikers and wildlife alike is the pawpaw fruit, which begins to ripen in late summer and peaks in September and October.
 The flavor of pawpaw fruit is often compared to bananas but with hints of mango, vanilla, and citrus.
 The fruit has the ungainly appearance of a small green potato and may occur in clusters on the tree.
 Despite pawpaw’s prevalence in NCR forests, successfully foraging for its fruits can be a challenge.
 Pawpaw is self-incompatible, which means that pollen produced on a plant cannot pollinate flowers on the same plant.
-Instead, to produce fruit, a pawpaw flower must receive pollen from flowers on another tree, and sometimes this “other tree” is farther away than it may appear at first glance!
+Instead, to produce fruit, a pawpaw flower must receive pollen from flowers on another tree, and sometimes, this “other tree” is farther away than it may appear at first glance!
 Although pawpaws frequently grow in clusters (think pawpaw patch), the trees in a patch are often genetically identical and connected underground by roots (and thus, in biological terms, are a single plant).
 Nonetheless, pawpaw’s pollinators (which include flies and beetles) inevitably pollinate some flowers, and fruit hunters may eventually find a tree with fruit.
 Opossums, foxes, squirrels, raccoons, and birds are all known to enjoy pawpaw and are likely to be closely watched for ripe fruits.
 Still, pawpaw fruit can often be found by closely surveying the ground underneath a fruiting tree.

 Sam holding a couple of Paw Paws and